mengyingWWW/mengyingWWW.github.io/index.md

     </p>

     <p>
-      Previously, I worked as a Research Assistant in KnowVisLab at
+      I was a Research Assistant in KnowVisLab at
       <a href="https://www.cityu.edu.hk/en" target="_blank">City University of Hong Kong</a>,
       advised by